 The soil is uniform across the vineyard where the top soil consists of a shallow shaley loam overlying a free draining loamy clay with fragments of shale and ironstone.
 The altitude of the site ranges from 450–520m where each variety has been planted to suit the sites topography to ensure super premium wine production.
 The Sauvignon Blanc and Chardonnay are grown on south facing cooler slopes and Shiraz grown on the north facing warmer, less vigorous slopes.
 The Pinot Gris is planted at the highest point with row orientation east/west to ensure none of the fruit is exposed to the afternoon sun.

-Sophie’s Hill is named after Mark’s seven-year-old daughter Sophie, who loves catching yabbies and having bonfires on the farm.
+Sophie’s Hill is named after Mark’s daughter Sophie, who loves catching yabbies and having bonfires on the farm.

 Christo’s Paddock vineyard is located on premium dirt, just off the Angas River, in the Langhorne Creek Wine Region.
 The vines were planted in 1989 into free-draining thick brown loamy sand over a red brown sandy clay loam, which are calcerous at depth.
 The vines receive minimal irrigation and naturally produce low yields of small berries and open bunches.

 Vine growth is in perfect balance, inputs are minimal and the Shiraz, Cabernet Sauvignon and Malbec fruit from these old vines is arguably some of the best from the region.
 The fruit is highly sought-after and we select a small proportion for our own premium Shiraz, Cabernet and Malbec.

 Christo’s Paddock is named after Mark’s son Christo, who loves tractors and all things on wheels.